sublimetext-io/docs.sublimetext.io/docs/guide/customization/settings.md

 ## The Settings Hierarchy

-Below, you can see the order in which Sublime Text would process a hypothetical hierarchy of settings for Python files on Windows:
+Below, you can see the **exhaustive** settings sources that Sublime Text would process for *Python* files on *Windows*.
+As always, later specifications override earlier ones.

+- Global settings
   - `Packages/Default/Preferences.sublime-settings`
   - `Packages/Default/Preferences (Windows).sublime-settings`
   - `Packages/AnyOtherPackage/Preferences.sublime-settings`
   - `Packages/AnyOtherPackage/Preferences (Windows).sublime-settings`
   - `Packages/User/Preferences.sublime-settings`
 - Settings from the current project
+- Syntax-specific settings
   - `Packages/Python/Python.sublime-settings`
   - `Packages/Python/Python (Windows).sublime-settings`
   - `Packages/User/Python.sublime-settings`
-- Session data for the current file
+- Session data for the current file (View-specific settings)
 - Auto-adjusted settings

+Note that settings files may also appear in package subdirectories, which have been excluded for brevity.

 ## Where to Store User Settings (Once Again)